 #5.
 Minka-Aire F843-DK, Wave Distressed Koa 52-Inch Ceiling Fan with Remote Control” orientation

 It’s not just about design and finish.
-Minka-Aire F843-DK offers 3 curved blades with an amazing 48-degree pitch.
+Minka-Aire F843-DK offers three curved blades with an amazing 48-degree pitch.
 Credit goes to the design feature that provides the fan blades attain such a high pitch that the ceiling fan can generate 6585 CFM airflow capacity, even with three blades.
 Even with such long blades, the overall weight of the fan is just 19 pounds.

 Minka-Aire Wave Distressed Koa F843-DK consumes 66 watts, which is just above a normal ceiling fan’s requirements, yet its energy consumption is as low as normal models.
 The ceiling fan is UL listed and comes with a lifetime warranty.